 - In 2015, there were 2,050 partner agencies and 1.26 million results when you searched in Google for “inbound marketing agency.”

-Do we really think in the last two years that there are 1,550 new “expert” inbound agencies on the scene?
+Do we really think in the last few years there are 1,100 new “expert” inbound agencies on the scene?

 2. HubSpot (and its partners) pushed that inbound could work for any industry.